vin0110/django-associations/README.md

 ```

 We can also find instances that are _related_ to an instance.
-Two model instances are related if they each are association with the
+Two model instances are related if they each are associated with the
 same instance.
 For example, Joe is related to Bob via the livesAt association.